 the Oklahoma Recycling Association (OKRA) for just $25.

 - Did you know OSU purchases more than 72 percent of renewable energy or that we have

-saved more than $35 million due to sustainability efforts?
-Find out more about what is happening on your campus and get involved with it.
+saved over $50 million due to sustainability efforts?
+Find out more about what is happening on your campus and get involved.